omersch381/arch-linux-install-ansible/README.md

 4. `chmod u+x arch_install_part1.sh`
 5. `./arch_install_part1.sh`

-The first script will install everything which is normally installed until the arch-chroot part.
+The first script will install everything which is normally installed until the arch-chroot part. <br />
-The second script will be run by the first one from the /mnt directory.
+The second script will be run by the first one from the /mnt directory. <br />
-At some point the installation script will ask you for a root password.
+At some point the installation script will ask you for a root password. <br />
 You should see 'Setup Complete!', and 'type "reboot" and remove installation media'.
 Reboot the machine.

 Log in as root, and run the following steps: